Premium Sports Funding

 We take part in the Active Cumbria 100 mile challenge.

-We deliver ongoing monthly Outdoor Learning Days, increasing the number of active lessons in English, maths and phonics.
+We deliver ongoing monthly outdoor learning days, increasing the number of active lessons in within our curriculum.

 PE Provision Around Our School

 Here at St-Mary's we believe that for children's physical health and well being to flourish, and to increase participation and enjoyment of physical activity, they must be able to freely access sports equipment and provision during play times.
 We currently have great outdoor provision in both the infant and junior playgrounds that children can access daily.
-We are purchasing a new running track this year that the children will be able to use throughout the day to complete their daily miles and use during their After School Running Club.
-Watch this space!
+We have recently purchased a new running track that the children use throughout the day to complete their daily miles and during after school running club.

 The specialised coaching that all children in KS1 and KS2 receive at St - Mary's includes...